 If you want your child to have a strong sense of self, an understanding of his or her heritage and history, consider Jewish day school.

-If you want your child to live the simple rhythms of his day and his year in a way that is inimitably and magnificently Jewish, consider Jewish day school.
+If you want your child to live the simple rhythms of his or her day and year in a way that is inimitably and magnificently Jewish, consider Jewish day school.

 If you want a secular and Jewish education that is substantive and relevant to the modern life you live, consider Jewish day school.